-Clinical trials are a crucial step in the development of new treatments for cancer, including chordoma.
 For chordoma patients with advanced disease, clinical trials can offer access to promising new treatments, often before they become available in the clinic.
 In addition to having the potential to benefit from the latest treatments, chordoma patients who participate in clinical trials will help researchers learn about chordoma and how to effectively treat this rare cancer.

 In order to help chordoma patients find and enroll in clinical trials, this page lists all clinical trials that are known to be open to chordoma patients.
 Many of these trials do not explicitly list chordoma in the inclusion criteria, but each has been verified by a trial coordinator to be open to chordoma patients.
+Before enrolling in a clinical trial it is important to understand the potential risks and benefits, and to discuss your options with your physicians.

 Clinical trials on this page are divided into sections according to phase of the trial: